wldt/wldt-core-0.1-deprecated/README.md

 Hereafter, the requirements that led the design and development of the WLDT framework are:
 - i) Simplicity - with WLDT developers must have the possibility to easily create a new instance by using existing modules or customizing the behavior according the need of their application scenario;
-- ii) extensibility - while WLDT must be as simple and light as possible, the API should be also easily extendible in order to let programmers to personalize the configuration and/or to add new features loading and executing multiple modules at the same times;
+- ii) Extensibility - while WLDT must be as simple and light as possible, the API should be also easily extendible in order to let programmers to personalize the configuration and/or to add new features loading and executing multiple modules at the same times;
 - iii) Portability & Micorservice Readiness - a digital twin implemented through WLDT must